 When planning a fishing trip in Hokkaido, the first thing you do is choose the right fishing spot.
 Whether you prefer freshwater or saltwater fishing, Hokkaido can meet your needs.
 Some of the most popular freshwater fishing spots include Lake Akan, Lake Shikotsu, and Lake Toya.
 For saltwater fishing, you can head to the coast near the Shakotan Peninsula and the waters around Rishiri Island, famous for their abundance of fish.

-2. Best Time for Fishing
+2. Best time for fishing

 The best time for fishing in Hokkaido largely depends on the type of fish you want to catch.
 For freshwater fishing, the spring and early summer months are ideal as many fish species spawn during this time and actively forage for food.
 For saltwater fishing, the summer and early fall months are the best time to catch fish like salmon, tuna, and bonito.